pip-services/pip-services-docs/content/en/net/grpc/clients/grpc_client.md

 > `public virtual` bool IsOpen()

-- **returns**: bool - Returns True if the component is open and False otherwise.
+- **returns**: bool - Returns true if the component is open and false otherwise.

 #### Open